TheHive-Project/TheHiveDocs/admin/webhook.md

 ## Data sent to Webhook

-TheHive sent audit trail to webhook.
+TheHive sent an audit trail to webhook.
 Here is an example of case creation:
 ```
 {
   "operation": "Creation",                                        # Creation, Update or Delete